Azure/azure-event-hubs-spark/docs/ss.md

 streamingQuery1.awaitTermination()
 ```

-`sparkSession` is an created SparkSession object as in every Spark SQL application (Spark 2.0+); in `eventhubParameters`, we specify the parameters required for Event Hubs connection, e.g. policyName, policyKey, consumergroup, etc. To establish the connection between Azure Event Hubs and Spark Structured Streaming connector for EventHubs, users only need to specify the stream format as `"eventhubs"`, e.g. `val inputStream = sparkSession.readStream.format("eventhubs").options(eventhubParameters)
+`sparkSession` is a SparkSession object which is needed in every Spark SQL application (Spark 2.0+). in `eventhubParameters`, we specify the parameters required for Event Hubs connection, e.g. policyName, policyKey, consumergroup, etc. To establish the connection, users only need to specify the stream format as `"eventhubs"`, e.g. `val inputStream = sparkSession.readStream.format("eventhubs").options(eventhubParameters)
   .load()`.

+The following steps are exactly the same with other structured streaming applications, like set outputMode, trigger and specify Sink.

 #### Building Schema of Messages